-that it is to "encourage good singing; to arrange literary and social entertainments, and to own and maintain a library for the profit and pleasure of the members."
+aid the destitute, and bury the dead."
+Along with these objectives, a later Constitution of the Swedish Society states objectives to "encourage good singing; to arrange literary and social entertainments, and to own and maintain a library for the profit and pleasure of the members."
 35